mitsuba-renderer/drjit/src/python/docstr.rst

     Reduce elements within blocks.

-    This function reduces all elements within contiguous blocks of size ``block_size`` along the trailing dimension of the input array ``value``, returning a correspondingly smaller output.
-Various types of reductions are supported, see :py:class:`drjit.ReduceOp` for details.
+    This function reduces all elements within contiguous blocks of size ``block_size`` along the trailing dimension of the input array ``value``, returning a correspondingly smaller output array.
+Various types of reductions are supported (see :py:class:`drjit.ReduceOp` for details).

     For example, a sum reduction of a hypothetical array ``[a, b, c, d, e, f]`` with ``block_size=2`` produces the output ``[a+b, c+d, e+f]``.

     The function raises an exception when the length of the trailing dimension is not a multiple of the block size.
 It recursively threads through nested arrays and :ref:`PyTrees <pytrees>`.

     Dr.Jit uses one of two strategies to realize this operation, which can be optionally forced by specifying the ``mode`` parameter.

-    - ``"evaluated"``: Evaluate the input array (via :py:func:`drjit.eval()`) if not already evaluated, then launch a precompiled reduction kernel.
+    - ``mode="evaluated"`` evaluates the input array via :py:func:`drjit.eval()`.
+Then, it launches a precompiled reduction kernel.

-      On the CUDA backend, this strategy exploits shared memory and cooperative warp instructions, which requires ``block_size`` to be a power-of-two value.
+      On the CUDA backend, this provided kernel relies on shared memory and cooperative warp instructions, which is very efficient but requires ``block_size`` to be a power of two.
+The LLVM backend parallelizes the operation via the built-in thread pool and has no ``block_size`` limitations.

-    - ``"symbolic"``: use :py:func:`drjit.scatter_reduce()` to atomically
+    - ``mode="symbolic"`` uses :py:func:`drjit.scatter_reduce()` to atomically
       scatter-reduce values into the output array.
-This strategy can be advantageous when the input array is symbolic or unevaluated and extremely large, which means that evaluation is either impossible or would cause an out-of-memory error.
+This strategy can be advantageous when the input array is symbolic (making evaluation impossible) or both unevaluated and extremely large (making evaluation costly or impossible if there isn't enough memory).

-      A disadvantage of this strategy compared to ``"evaluated"`` is that block-reduced floating point arrays are subject to non-deterministic rounding errors.
+      A disadvantage of this strategy compared to ``"evaluated"`` is that block-reducing floating point arrays is subject to non-deterministic rounding errors.
 The reason for this is that operations like IEEE-754 addition are non-commutative.
 The execution order of the atomic scatter-reductions is scheduling-dependent, which can lead to small variations across program runs.

-    - ``None``: automatically pick a reasonable strategy (the default) using the algorithm described below.
-The first matching query sets the mode.
+    - ``None``: automatically pick a reasonable strategy (the default).
+The first matching statement of the following list decides the mode.

-      - Use ``"evaluated"`` when ``op`` equals ``:py:attr:`drjit.ReduceOp.Mul`, or when using the CUDA backend and ``op`` equals :py:attr:`drjit.ReduceOp.{Min,Max} <drjit.ReduceOp.Min>`.
-This is because these combinations would involve instructions for atomic scatter-reductions that aren't supported by the backend(s).
+      - Use ``"evaluated"`` when ``op`` equals :py:attr:`drjit.ReduceOp.Mul`, or when using the CUDA backend and ``op`` equals :py:attr:`drjit.ReduceOp.{Min,Max} <drjit.ReduceOp.Min>`.
+This is because these combinations would involve instructions that aren't supported by their respective backend(s).

       - Use ``"symbolic"`` when the input is symbolic.